mrlinnth/laravel12-starter/README.md

 1. run `php artisan migrate:refresh --seed`
 1. run `pnpm install`
 1. run `pnpm dev` for local development or `pnpm build` for deployment

-> 🆘 **WARNING** Repo is still work in progress.
-Check the to-do list for current status. ‼️

 ## To Do